sonalitejura/scientific-research/README.md

 Click on each of the links above to view the reasearch.

 ## Included in the Repository
-1. The Mechanisms Underpinning Potential Treatments for Periodontal Disease
+1. The Mechanisms Underpinning Potential Treatments for Periodontal Disease (literature review)
-2. Aging Process in Relation to the Provision of Oral Care
+2. Aging Process in Relation to the Provision of Oral Care (scientific poster)
+3.